dubov94/keyring/README.md

 ## Production

-To build the modules locally one may run
+To build all of the modules locally one may run `make`.
-`docker build -f {module}/Dockerfile -t dubov94/keyring-{module} .`.

 Initialize the cluster by executing `docker swarm init`.
 Set up all the secrets using `docker secret create`.
 Create directories at `/root/postgres` and